Roccabiasca 1727 m

 From Capanne di Badignana m.
 1478 follow the right marks (quite visible also in winter), entering the beech-wood.
 Cross a stream and climb a steep snow-slope, then turn to left, climb another snow-slope.
 Head to left, doing a brief downclimb, after which the stunning East pyramid of Roccabiasca is appearing.
-A short climb is leading below the left edge of the rocky East face; skirt all the face toward right on a steep snow-slope, then turn to right and climb the gently snow slope quite in view of the summit cross.
+A short climb is leading below the left edge of the rocky East face; traverse all the face toward right on a steep snow-slope, then turn to left and climb the gently snow slope quite in view of the summit cross.
 Get to the summit straight or heading to the right ridge.

 ***Normal route from Cancelli-Lagoni Forest Road

 Difference in level: 500 from Cancelli

 This route is an easier and shorter way to get the summit, but less interesting and panoramic that the previous route.
 This route is starting on the Cancelli - Lagoni Forest Road close to the Eastern borders of Guadine-Pradaccio Reserve and it's just adviced as a shorter and different route to downclimb the peak.

-Alpine PD+, III UIAA, 100 m. difference in level from Sella del Brusà m.
+Difference in level: 100 m from Sella del Brusà m.
 1645, but the route has quite a longer develop

-From Capanne di Badignana rise straightly toward the boundary ridge (don’t follow the right marks, leading to Roccabiasca by its Normal route), getting to Brusà Saddle, separating Monte Roccabiasca (on the right) from Monte Brusà (on the left).
-Once getting to the Brusà Saddle (about 30 minutes from Badignana), leave the main path heading towards the main boundary ridge, turn to right and head towards the obvious rocky ridge.
+From Capanne di Badignana follow the main path rising straightly toward the boundary ridge (don’t follow the right marks, leading to Roccabiasca by its Normal route), getting to Sella del Brusà, separating Roccabiasca (on the right) from Monte Brusà (on the left).
+Once getting to the Sella Brusà (about 30 minutes from Capanne Badignana), leave the main path which heads towards the main boundary ridge and turn to right in the direction of the obvious rocky ridge.